dpwiese/flying-notes-vitepress/docs/src/includes/satellite-based-navigation.md

 Wide-Area Augmentation System (WAAS) is the US implementation of SBAS.
 :::

+* Other SBAS implementations include
+  * EGNOS - Europe
+  * MSAS - Japan
+  * SDCM - Russia
+  * GAGAN - India
 * WAAS accuracy is at a minimum of approximately 25 ft 95% of the time.
 * ***Enables certain GPS approaches to be performed to lower minimums than otherwise allowed with a non-WAAS GPS (e.g. LPV)***
+* WAAS works by using ground stations at known locations to determine their GPS-measured location
+* Based on the difference between their _known location_ and _measured location_ a correction message is sent up to some WAAS satellites in geostationary orbit
+* These corrections are then sent from the WAAS satellites to WAAS-capable GPS receivers
+  * There are currently 3 such WAAS satellites
 * If WAAS is working then do not need to be concerned with RAIM
   * [AIM 5-1-16(f)](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap5_section_1.html#Vc6MC1203sher)